rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

-The direction Pipeline is heading, driven by one of the chief architects of Jenkins Pipeline [Andrew Bayer](https://github.com/abayer) is looking more and more _parseable_ which may leave the door open to alternative runtime engines for Jenkins Pipeline in the future.
+The direction Pipeline is heading, driven by one of the chief architects of Jenkins Pipeline [Andrew Bayer](https://github.com/abayer), is looking more and more _parseable_.
+That may leave the door open to alternative execution engines for Jenkins Pipeline in the future.
 To me that is key for a descendant of Code Valet.
 With an execution engine designed for the needs of a Pipeline-as-a-Service offering, Jenkins Pipeline would more easily be supported